Things to Do at Uss Slater de 766

 What to See & Do

-Combat Information Center (CIC)
+Combat Information Center and Radio Central

 Practical Information